 - Issue other sanctions as determined appropriate.

-- Per the Family Educational Rights and Privacy Act (FERPA), Montana State University Billings has the right to release information relating to a misconduct procedure to an alleged complainant of a crime of violence or non-forcible sex offense or to university officials that are responsible for the safety of students in their buildings (Part IX, B, 4, E).
+- Per the Family Educational Rights and Privacy Act (FERPA), Montana State University Billings has the right to release information relating to a misconduct procedure to an alleged complainant of a crime of violence or non-forcible sex offense or to university officials that are responsible for the safety of the students in their building(s).

 - Transcripts of academic records will not include information concerning misconduct.
 Information from misconduct and counseling files will not be made available to unauthorized persons, except as set forth in Part III, Student Records, of the Student Policies and Procedures Handbook.

 The misconduct sanctions shall begin once the sanctions have been issued.
 If the student or organization wishes to appeal, sanctions will remain in effect until the outcome of the appeal has been determined.
-Exceptions are made only in cases for which, in the judgment of the Vice Chancellor for Student Affairs, the physical or emotional well-being of the student, the organization, other students, or other members of the University community might be endangered.
-In such cases, the Vice Chancellor for Student Affairs may implement temporary suspension or interim actions pursuant to Part IX, B. 4.
-F.
+Exceptions are made only in cases for which, in the judgement of the Dean of Student Engagement, the physical or emotional well-being of the student, the organization, other students, or other members of the campus community might be endangered.
+In such cases, the Dean of Student Engagement may implement temporary suspension or interim actions/measures.

-- The Vice Chancellor for Student Affairs or designee or Title IX Coordinator or Investigator may impose interim residence hall restrictions or University temporary suspension or other interim actions upon a student pending the resolution of disciplinary proceedings if there is reason to believe that the student’s conduct poses an imminent and substantial threat of injury to or interference with persons or property.
+A. The Dean of Student Engagement or designee may impose interim residence hall restrictions or University temporary suspension or other interim measures upon a student pending the resolution of disciplinary proceedings if there is reason to believe that the student’s conduct poses an imminent and substantial threat of injury to or interference with persons or property.

-- Temporary Suspension and Interim Actions may include, but is not limited to, the following:
+B. Temporary Suspension and Interim Actions may include, but are not limited to, the following:

 - Residence hall and/or University suspension;